Iterable/iterable-swift-sdk/README.md

 ## Migrating from a version prior to 6.1.0

-- Version 6.1.0 of the SDK requires Xcode 10.2.
+- Version 6.1.0 of the SDK requires Xcode 10.2 or above.

 - In-app messages: `spawnInAppNotification`